kwickramasekara/photo-grid/README.md

 ## Local Development

+1. Run `npm install` in the root directory.
+2. Run `npm start`.
+3. Open [localhost:3333](http://localhost:3333) and [localhost:3333/admin/](http://localhost:3333/admin/) in your browser.

 > **Note**
 > Please refer to the [`.nvmrc`](https://github.com/kwickramasekara/photo-grid/blob/main/.nvmrc) file for the recommended Node version prior to installation.
 If you do not have Node installed, please refer to the [official documentation](https://nodejs.org/).

-1. Run `npm install` in the root directory.
-2. Run `npm start`.
-3. Open [localhost:3333](http://localhost:3333) and in your browser.
-Admin interface is available at [localhost:3333/admin/](http://localhost:3333/admin/).
+> **Note**
+> When developing locally, Sanity API responses are cached for 1 day by default.
+To purge the cache, remove `.cache/data-sanity` directory.

 ## Configuration